mosastudio/cheatsheet/README.md

 ## Cheat Sheet

-This is my cheet sheet.
+This is my cheat sheet.

 ## Programming